 - Wabano Aboriginal Diabetes Education Program

-- Schooled in principles of adult education, educators assess needs then use a combination of health coaching, motivation techniques and conversation to facilitate learning and enhance self-management skills.
+- Schooled in principles of adult education educators assess needs then use a combination of health coaching, motivation techniques, and conversation to facilitate learning and enhance self-management skills.

-- There are additional services and supports your patients can access through the Diabetes Educators such as foot care assessment, a label-reading course, and grocery store tours.
+- There are additional services and supports your patients can access through the diabetes educators such as foot care assessment, a label-reading course, and grocery store tours.

 - Programs work with referring physicians, nurse practitioners, and specialists when adjusting diabetes medications.